echelon/light-engine/README.md

 _I'm very interested in finding collaborators for this project._

-**Keywords:** laser projector, projection, scanning, DAC, EtherDream, Ether Dream.
+**Keywords:** laser projector, projection, lasers, scanning, DAC, EtherDream, Ether Dream.

 Goals
 -----
-I want to built a laser projector daemon that handles multiple objects, logical "frame buffers", and simple low-level scanning operations such as tracking and blanking the laser.
+To built a laser projector daemon that tracks and displays multiple objects, transforming logical "frame buffers" into a physical ILDA mapping.
+Simple low-level scanning operations such as tracking and blanking the laser will be automatically handled.
 This system should make it easy to develop new programs or experiments quickly.

 **Logical and Physical Surfaces**